vitessio/website/content/en/docs/15.0/reference/vreplication/migrate.md

 The options for the supported commands are the same as [MoveTables](../movetables), with the exception of `reverse_replication`.

-A common option to give if migrating all of the tables from a source keyspace is the `-all` option.
+A common option to give if migrating all of the tables from a source keyspace is the `--all` option.

 #### workflow identifier